StacyZol/Intro-to-XML-HW/readme.md

 </manifest>
 ```

- 1. How many elements does this xml file have?
+ 1. How many elements does this xml file have? --> 7
- 2. What is a namespace in this example?
+ 2. What is a namespace in this example? --> ttp://schemas.android.com/apk/res/android
- 3. Name parent and children elements.
+ 3. Name parent and children elements. --> Parents - manifest, application, activity(MainActivity), intent-filter; Children - application, activity(MainActivity), activity(InformationActivity), service, intent-filter, action, category
- 4. Find and name empty elements (the ones that do not have content).
+ 4. Find and name empty elements (the ones that do not have content). --> <activity android:name=".InformationActivity" />

  ## One more Exercise